Friday, July 23, 2021

 George William Perry Holland

 George William Perry Holland, son of John Holland and Elizabeth Hutchinson Majors, was born in Anderson, Anderson County, South Carolina on November 20, 1849.
-William grew up in a large family that included his parents and 15 siblings—Elijah Major Holland, Martha A. Holland, Gambrell W. Holland, Leroy Thomas Holland, Symantha C. Holland, Emily Caroline Holland, Miranda Elizabeth Holland, Nancy L. Holland, Martha L. Holland, Jane A. Holland, Samantha Jane Holland, John Louis Holland, Mary M. Holland, Eliza Amanda Holland, and P. C. Holland.
+William grew up in a large family that included his parents and 10 siblings—Elijah Major Holland, Martha L. Holland, Gambrell W. Holland, Leroy Thomas Holland, Symantha C. Holland, Caroline Emeline "Emma" Holland, Miranda Elizabeth Holland, Nancy L. Holland, Jane A. Holland, Samantha Jane Holland, John Louis Holland, Mary M. Holland, and Eliza Amanda Holland, and P. C. Holland.
 His brother Leroy is my 2nd great grandfather which makes William my 2nd great grand uncle.
 Our nearest common relatives are his parents.
 Early in his life, records listed his first name as George.
 But as he grew older, the name George appears to have been dropped.

 On August 16, 1850, the Holland family lived in the Eastern Subdivision of Anderson County.
 At nine months of age, William, enumerated as George W. P. Holland, was the baby in the family.
 His father was a farmer with real estate valued at $1500, Elijah was a student at age 21, and Leroy a farmer.